What is Citizen Advocacy?

 Charitable registration # 13036 2817 RR0001

-What is the Everyday Champions program?
+What is the Matching Program program?

-Everyday Champions is a unique program that matches volunteer Advocates, people of all walks of life in the community, with Friends, those who are living with a disability and who may be isolated, lonely and vulnerable with nowhere else to turn for friendship and support.
+The Matching Program is a unique program that matches volunteer Advocates, people of all walks of life in the community, with Friends, those who are living with a disability and who may be isolated, lonely and vulnerable with nowhere else to turn for friendship and support.
 Many of these matches become long- standing, mutually-rewarding relationships that flourish over decades.
 A great example is the match between Robin and Mike.
 Robin lives with autism and can’t speak, but the two men communicate with ease.
 Their usual routine is to go out for lunch and take long walks along the Ottawa River or the Rideau Canal.
 Mike knows he can’t take away Robin’s challenges, but he can offer Robin a short respite and something to look forward to.
 Robin teaches Mike about acceptance, honesty and overcoming fear.

 Over the years, Citizen Advocacy has facilitated thousands of matches with those who live with disabilities.